toringer/home-assistant-metnowcast/README.md

 # met.no precipitation now cast component

 This component will add a sensor for met.no precipitation now cast.
-THe sensor displayes the maximum amount of precipitation for the next 90 minutes.
+The sensor shows the maximum amount of precipitation for the next 90 minutes.

 https://api.met.no/weatherapi/nowcast/0.9/documentation